-In March of this year, my father turned 91.
+In March of 2015, my father turned 91.
 He wrote the inset essay in 1936 when he was 12 years old and in the 6th grade.
 What strikes me about the topic of his paper is that he wrote about fires, which suggests that the reality of fire damage was impressed upon him at an early age.
 Who would have suspected that, in another 12 years, following his honorable discharge from the U.S. Navy at the conclusion of the Second World War, he would enter into the insurance business with his father, who had succeeded my Great-Grandfather years earlier.

 My dad worked in insurance from 1948 to 1989 when he retired and sold the business to me.
 During that time, he worked with thousands of clients and helped them deal with the reality of potential loss not just from fires, but from automobile accidents, “early” death, lawsuits and an innumerable set of undesirable circumstances.